Skip to Content

 Carolina Chickadee

-This bird has gray on the back, tail, and wings, and has some white edging on the feathers of the wings but less white on the upper part of the wing than the Black-capped Chickadee.
+This bird has gray on the back, tail, and wings, and some white edging on the wings’ feathers but less white on the upper part of the wing than the Black-capped Chickadee.
 The underparts are also white with some buff.

 It lives in parks, gardens, and woodlands from New Jersey and Ohio to Florida and west to Oklahoma and Texas.